 Text classification tools help you organize data by topic, sentiment, intent, and more.
-They allow you to automate time-consuming tasks ‒ like tagging incoming emails and routing customer support tickets ‒ and also provide insight into what your customers think about your business.
+They allow you to automate time-consuming tasks ‒ like tagging incoming emails and routing customer support tickets ‒ and provide valuable insights into what customers think about your business.

 Automating daily tasks with text classification is simpler than you think, thanks to open-source libraries and SaaS tools that are easily accessible through APIs.

-With a tool like MonkeyLearn, you can create a custom classification model and integrate it into your own apps in just minutes.
+With MonkeyLearn’s text classification API you can create a custom text classification model and integrate it into your own apps in just minutes.
 Ready to try it out?
-Request a demo from MonkeyLearn and start classifying your data right away.
+Sign up to MonkeyLearn and start classifying your data right away.

 May 28th, 2020